What is a School Governor?

 What do governors do?

-At Awbridge School our governors do this on several levels.
-They meet as a Full Governing Body (FGB) about six times a year but also in two main committees, where certain aspects of the school are considered in more detail.
+At Awbridge Primary School we do this on several levels.
+We meet as a Full Governing Body about six times a year but also in two main committees, where certain aspects of the school are considered in more detail.
 At present our committees are:

 - Resources– dealing with finance, our building and grounds (including Health & Safety) and all staffing matters.